Slavery: Middle East

 These slaves were trafficked to the Arab world from Africa via the Trans-Saharan slave trade, the Baqt treaty, the Red Sea slave trade and the Indian Ocean slave trade; from Asia via the Bukhara slave trade; and from Europe via the Prague slave trade, the Venetian slave trade and the Barbary slave trade, respectively.

-Ottoman wars saw Europeans dragged to that empire.
+Following the Ottoman wars, people from Central Europe were enslaved in the Ottoman Empire.

 Between 1517 and 1917, most of the Middle East consisted of the Ottoman Empire.
 In the Ottoman capital of Constantinople, about one-fifth of the population consisted of slaves.
 The city was a major centre of the slave trade in the 15th and later centuries.

 Eastern European slaves were provided for slavery in the Ottoman Empire via the Crimean slave trade by Tatar raids on Slavic villages but also by conquest and the suppression of rebellions, in the aftermath of which entire populations were sometimes enslaved and sold across the Empire, reducing the risk of future rebellion.

 The Ottomans also purchased slaves from traders who brought slaves into the Empire from Europe and Africa.
 It has been estimated that some 200,000 slaves – mainly Circassians – were imported into the Ottoman Empire between 1800 and 1909.

 In 1908, women slaves were still sold in the Ottoman Empire.

 German orientalist, Gustaf Dalman, reported seeing slaves in Muslim houses in Aleppo, belonging to Ottoman Syria, in 1899, and that boys could be bought as slaves in Damascus and Cairo in as late as 1909.